ngavu2004/ngavu2004/README.md

 ## Hi there, I am Nga. 🖐
 ## Welcome to my profile! 😎

-- 😻 I am interested in Computer Science and its relating fields.
-- 👩 Pronoun: She/Her
-- 🤖 I am currently working on Computer Vision and Natural Language Processing
-- 🦚 My most recent project is Traffic Sign Classification and Sentiment Recognition
-- 🐱‍👓 My web developing skills include HTML, CSS, Javascript, Node Js and Vue Js
-- 🤝 If you want to collaborate, please send email to vuthiquynhngahvn@gmail.com
+- 😻 I am a Computer Science student working in Biomedical field.
+My current work is working on Health data of AZ Department, provides insights as well as construct predictive model to improve decision making of our state Opioid Response

 ## Stats